lparcq/procmon-oprs/src/display/term/help_en.md

 The space bar toggles the mark on:
 1. the matched lines if there is a search,
-2. on the line under the cursor otherwise.
+2. the line under the cursor otherwise.

 When no search is enabled, move to the next and previous match with 'n' and 'N'.